dotnet/docs/docs/core/tutorials/libraries.md

 You need [the .NET Core SDK and CLI](https://www.microsoft.com/net/core) installed on your machine.

-For the sections of this document dealing with .NET Framework versions, you need the [.NET Framework](http://getdotnet.azurewebsites.net/) installed on a Windows machine.
+For the sections of this document dealing with .NET Framework versions, you need the [.NET Framework](https://dotnet.microsoft.com) installed on a Windows machine.

-Additionally, if you wish to support older .NET Framework targets, you need to install targeting/developer packs for older framework versions from the [.NET target platforms page](http://getdotnet.azurewebsites.net/target-dotnet-platforms.html).
+Additionally, if you wish to support older .NET Framework targets, you need to install targeting/developer packs for older framework versions from the [.NET download archives page](https://dotnet.microsoft.com/download/archives).
 Refer to this table:

 | .NET Framework Version | What to download                                       |
 | ---------------------- | ------------------------------------------------------ |